h34tnet/temporize/README.md

 * Speed - it's ~30% faster than Rocker at the https://github.com/mbosecke/template-benchmark
   Stock benchmark
-* No IO during runtime (i.e. no blocking, IO is done only during the compilation step)
+* No file IO during runtime (i.e. no blocking, IO is done only during the compilation step) (except for the JVMs startup itself)
 * IDE auto-completion support for all IDEs without any extra plug-ins
 * Packaging and distributing the compiled templates is easy.
 There is no need to package the original template sources.